Frankenstein (miniseries)

-It won the 2005 Prime Time Emmy Award for Outstanding Makeup for a Miniseries, Movie or a Special (Non-Prosthetic).

-The miniseries was edited into a film.
-Its UK DVD is 170 minutes long, the Spanish Blu-ray is 180 minutes long, while the American DVD is 204 minutes long.

-Plot summary
+Plot

-Captain Robert Walton is a failed writer who sets out to explore the North Pole and expand his scientific knowledge in hopes of achieving fame.
+Captain Robert Walton sets out to explore the North Pole and expand his scientific knowledge in hopes of achieving fame.
 While icebound, the crew spots two dog sleds, one chasing the other.
-A few hours later, the crew rescues one of the sled drivers, a nearly frozen and emaciated man named Victor Frankenstein.
-Frankenstein starts to recover from his exertion and recounts a story of his life's miseries to Walton.
+A few hours later, the crew rescues one of the sled drivers, Victor Frankenstein, who is deathly ill.
+As he recovers, Victor tells Walton his life's story.

-Victor begins by telling of his childhood in 1793.
-Born into a wealthy family in Geneva, he grows up in a safe environment, surrounded by loving family and friends.
+Born into a wealthy family in Geneva in 1793, Victor decides at a young age to become a doctor.
 Weeks before he leaves for university in Germany, his mother dies of scarlet fever.
-At university, he develops a secret technique to imbue inanimate bodies with life with electricity.
+At university, he develops a secret technique to imbue inanimate bodies with life with the encouragement of his mentor, Professor Waldman.